Simon Blackburn: Life and career

 Blackburn was born on 12 July 1944 in Chipping Sodbury, England.
 He attended Clifton College and went on to receive his bachelor's degree in philosophy in 1965 from Trinity College, Cambridge.
 He obtained his doctorate in 1969 from Churchill College, Cambridge.

 He retired as the professor of philosophy at the University of Cambridge in 2011, but remains a distinguished research professor of philosophy at the University of North Carolina at Chapel Hill, teaching every fall semester.
 He is also a Fellow of Trinity College, Cambridge, and a member of the professoriate of New College of the Humanities.
 He was previously a Fellow of Pembroke College, Oxford and has also taught full-time at the University of North Carolina as an Edna J. Koury Professor.
 He is a former president of the Aristotelian Society, having served the 2009–2010 term.
 In 2004, he delivered the Gifford Lectures on Reason's Empire at the University of Glasgow.
 He was elected a Fellow of the British Academy in 2002 and a Foreign Honorary Fellow of the American Academy of Arts & Sciences in 2008.

 He is a former editor of the journal Mind.

 Philosophical work

 In philosophy, he is best known as the proponent of quasi-realism in meta-ethics and as a defender of neo-Humean views on a variety of topics.
-"The quasi-realist is someone who endorses an anti-realist metaphysical stance but who seeks, through philosophical maneuvering, to earn the right for moral discourse to enjoy all the trappings of realist talk."
+Richard Joyce, a proponent of Error Theory, says of Quasi-realism: "The quasi-realist is someone who endorses an anti-realist metaphysical stance but who seeks, through philosophical maneuvering, to earn the right for moral discourse to enjoy all the trappings of realist talk."

-In 2008 The Oxford Dictionary of Philosophy, which was authored by Blackburn, was published.
+In 1994 The Oxford Dictionary of Philosophy, which was authored by Blackburn, was published.

 In 2014 Blackburn published Mirror, Mirror: The Uses and Abuses of Self-Love, focusing on different philosophical aspects of self-love, discussing modern forms and manifestations of pride, amour-propre, integrity or self-esteem through various philosophical frameworks and ideas.